-This image was taken on the side of the road in Colorado.
+This image was taken on the side of the road in New Mexico.
 The lighting was fairly soft as a result of the cloud cover.
 Despite some high values in the sky area, the vast majority of the foreground was limited to the bottom half of the exposure scale.
 If you roll the mouse over the image you will see the original color capture before Photoshop adjustments.
 You will see how the wood structure is not rendered well and the sky contrast is rather flat as well.

 Initial exposure was based on the high values in the sky, placing them as high as possible without clipping.
 An overall exposure based on the camera’s meter would have blown out the sky.
 I find that determining exposure based on the highest values works best for me.
 Once that is done the shadow areas are checked relative to the highlights.

 I find that my camera typically wants to underexposure most average scenes by as much as a full stop, so I check the highlights and the overall histogram carefully after each capture.
 In addition I use spot metering to check specific areas of the image and "place" the values where I want them to be.
 This is an old technique known as the zone system.